-Sustained Wind (Knots) Any Direction ACTION 25 Vessel staff on heightened alert; increased monitoring of weather conditions; increased monitoring of mooring lines to ensure safety and security of the vessel (s) mooring at all times.
+SustainedWind (Knots)AnyDir ection ACTION >25 Vessel staff on heightened alert; increased monitoring of weather conditions; increased monitoring all times.
 Ensure additional deck watch personnel are available to tend mooring lines.
 Master to arrange for standby tug to come alongside.
 Master to consult with terminal regarding possibility of suspending operations, disconnecting and depart berth if conditions persist.
 If departure from berth, vessels ensure that safe cargo tank liquid levels maintained.
-Internal transfers completed to ensure liquid levels are within acceptable sloshing limit.
-35 Actions as above.
-In addition: Master to arrange for additional harbour tug assistance.
-In event no tug assistance readily available, suspend cargo transfer operations; cargo hoses to be maintained cold.
-Request Pilot to board in order to depart berth if conditions persist.
-45 Actions as above.
-In addition: Suspend all cargo operations and disconnect cargo hoses.
+Internal transfers completed to ensure liquid evels are within >35 Actions as above.
+In addition: Master to arrange for additional harbor tug assistance.
+Inevent no tug assistance readily available, suspend cargo transfer operations; cargo hoses to be maintained cold.
+Request Pilot to board in order to depart berth if conditions persist. >45 Actions as above.Inaddition: Suspend all cargo operations and disconnect cargo hoses.
 Additional tug assistance deployed alongside.
 Pilot to be on-board.
 Departure from berth not a consideration at this wind speed.

-Table 2 -Wind Speed Operational Restrictions
+Table 2 - Wind Speed Operational Restrictions